Herb Ritts: The Classical Gaze

 The Black-and-White Classicism

 The signature Ritts image is in black and white, shot outdoors, with natural light that models the body the way studio light models it for other photographers: precisely, with full awareness of shadow and form.
-His subjects — male models, musicians, actors — are typically shirtless and frequently naked, and they are photographed against landscapes (desert, ocean, sky) or plain backgrounds that remove them from any specific time or place.
+His subjects — male models, musicians, actors — are typically shirtless and frequently naked, photographed against landscapes (desert, ocean, sky) or plain backgrounds that remove them from any specific time or place.

-The effect is classical in the art-historical sense: these images quote, consciously or not, the tradition of ancient Greek sculpture, the Renaissance ideal of the male body as the measure of all things, the centuries of Western art that devoted itself to the male form as an object of serious aesthetic contemplation.
+The effect is classical in the art-historical sense.
+These images quote, consciously or not, the tradition of ancient Greek sculpture, the Renaissance ideal of the male body as the measure of all things, the centuries of Western art that devoted itself to the male form as an object of serious aesthetic contemplation.
 Ritts absorbed this tradition and made it live again in the bodies of young men in Malibu and Santa Monica.

 This was not naive pastiche.
 It was a genuine formal achievement: the application of historical aesthetic intelligence to contemporary subjects, and the insistence that the contemporary subjects could bear that weight.